-As of July 31, 2021, we have \$3.8 million in cash and available borrowing capacity on our balance sheet.
-We believe our portfolio continues to provide long-term fundamental value, and believe the increased exposure to CLO equity will further enhance the portfolio's earning ability.
-The weighted average expected yield of our CLO junior debt and equity portfolio, based on market value, was 10.0% as of June 30, 2021.
+As of July 31, 2022, we have \$7.0 million in cash and available borrowing capacity on our balance sheet.
+We are confident our portfolio continues to provide long-term fundamental value, and believe the rising rate environment and our increased exposure to CLO equity will further enhance the portfolio's earning ability.
+The weighted average effective yield on our junior debt and equity portfolio was 12.08% as of June 30, 2022.

-As of July 31, 2021, management's unaudited estimate of the range of the Company's NAV per common share was between \$17.44 and \$17.48.
-The midpoint of this range represents an increase of 0.5% compared to the NAV per common share as of June 30, 2021.
+As of July 31, 2022, management's unaudited estimate of the range of the Company's NAV per common share was between \$14.18 and \$14.22.
+The midpoint of this range represents an increase of 4.0% compared to the NAV per common share as of June 30, 2022.